-OK, now on to my column.
+Okay, now on to my column.

-I hope someone is recording the media’s demands that Trump supporters ACCEPT THE RESULTS OF THE ELECTION! inasmuch as the Democrats refuse to accept the results of any presidential election they lose, unless it’s a landslide, and sometimes even then.
+I hope someone is recording the media’s demands that Trump supporters ACCEPT THE RESULTS OF THE ELECTION!, inasmuch as the Democrats refuse to accept the results of any presidential election they lose, unless it’s a landslide, and sometimes even then.

 Both were immediately attacked by their fellow Democrats and forced to retract their statements.
 Gore’s deputy campaign manager, Mark Fabiani, for example, told The New York Times that Rendell “seems to be more interested in getting his mug on TV than in loyalty.”